jiajia-404/jiajia-404.github.io/Projects.md

 ##### Brain-based Reinforcement Learning for Decision Making
 *(Code pending)*

-This is my PhD research, focuses on using a Multi-Armed Bandit (MAB) model to complete three tasks inspired by insect brains (for detailed insights and findings, please refer to my publications):
+This is my PhD research, focuses on using a Multi-Armed Bandit (MAB) model to complete three tasks inspired by insect brains.
+For detailed insights and findings, please refer to my publications.

     - Identify the optimal learning strategy that enhances insect agent survival in hazardous environments with varying memory types.